 Siblings standard: Solely, what is in the best interest of the child.

 If there is a concern over the child’s safety, it is possible that the court will order any child visitation with a particular party must be supervised.
 Generally, such a scenario exists when there is a history of abuse or neglect of the child by the parent, the parent has current criminal or drug problems, or the parent is not mentally capable of caring for the child.
 If it is determined that supervision is necessary, the court will appoint or approve an appropriate party.

 Why Do I Need an Attorney?

-In the event you are a parent trying to prevent another party from gaining visitation rights, it is important you retain counsel in order to convince the court that it is in the child's best interest that the party be denied visitation.
-Denying visitation on your own is not an advisable course of action.
-You may be violating the law or court order and thereby endanger your own parental rights.
+In the event you are a parent trying to prevent another party from gaining visitation rights, it is important you retain counsel in order to convince the court that it is in the child’s best interest that the party be denied visitation.
+Attempting to deny visitation on your own is not an advisable course of action.
+You may be violating the law or court order, and thereby endanger your own parental rights.

 If you yourself are a parent being denied visitation for any reason, whether by the court or the other parent, you need an aggressive family law attorney who will fight for your right to see your child.

 Call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation with one of our family law attorneys to discuss how we can help you in regards to your loved one.
 We will review the facts of the case, look to the law regarding your situation, and discuss what course of action to take.
 We will fight for your rights to see your child.

 This content was written on behalf of Greg Prosmushkin.